ajeetblog/blog/_wip/2019-07-08-devopsattitude.md

 ## DevOps is not a role
-The project defines the staffing requirement or onboard engineers as a 'DevSecOps Engineers' with relevant skills and experience to implement DevSecOps road map of their project.
+Generally, in a project, you define the staffing requirement or onboard engineers as a 'DevSecOps Engineers' with relevant skills and experience to implement DevSecOps road map.
+But always remember
 ***
 **DevSecOps is not a role... it's a philosophy... it's a culture...**
 ***